TaitoUnited/taito-cli/README.md

 ## Installation

-1. Clone this repository and checkout the master branch.
+1. Clone this repository.

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
-It's a simple bash script that runs taito-cli as a Docker container.
+It's a bash script that runs taito-cli as a Docker container.

 3. Configure your personal settings in `~/.taito/taito-config.sh`.
 For example:
     ```